Photo: Debbie Wolfe for Bob Vila

 Wood-burning fire pits can produce flames that are much larger than those produced by gas fire pits and therefore give off the most heat.
 Of the wood fire pits, smokeless fire pits are the hottest, reaching temperatures of more than 1,000 degrees Fahrenheit.

 Q. Which type of smokeless fire pit lasts a long time?

 Stainless steel fire pits are significantly more durable than their alloy-steel counterparts because stainless steel resists corrosion and rust.
 Alloy-steel fire pits should either be stored indoors when not in use or protected with a waterproof cover.

 Q. Does a fire pit need a liner?

 No, a fire pit doesn’t require—and should not use—a liner.
 Adding a liner to a smokeless fire pit would inhibit the ventilation the fire pit needs to burn efficiently.
 However, a fire pit should be used only on nonflammable surfaces such as gravel or masonry.

 Q. How do I clean a fire pit?

 For lightweight fire pits, simply pick up the pit once it’s completely cool and dump the ashes in a garbage can.
 Larger fire pits require scooping out the ash leftover from the burned wood or pellets.
 Some fire pits feature removable ashtrays that make them easier to clean.
 To clean the exterior of a fire pit, use a stainless steel cleaner to remove any soot.

 Q. Do smokeless fire pits keep mosquitoes away?

-Mosquitoes are repelled by the pungent smell of smoke, which they can’t tolerate.
-But, since mosquitoes are attracted to carbon dioxide, which fire produces, they often also are attracted to gas and smokeless fire pits.
+Sadly, no. These pests are repelled by the pungent smell of smoke, but since mosquitoes are attracted to carbon dioxide, which all fire produces, they often are attracted to gas and smokeless fire pits.